strangeprogrammer/CodeTutorials/README.md

 ## INFORMATION ON APACHE AND DEPLOYMENT USAGE

 The file **WSGI_Config.txt** contains the relevant lines that you'll want to put in your apache settings in order to run the project on an apache server (assuming the project is located at **/var/www/html/CodeTutorials**).
-You should be able to just start your apache server afterward and navigate to the relevant URLs of your choice.
+You must read some notes at the beginning of said file about proper filesystem paths if you are not using the default ones.
+Otherwise, you should be able to just start your apache server and navigate to the relevant URLs of your choice.

 The file **djangobox/src/CodeTutorials/urls.py** contains information about static URLs that MUST be heeded if putting the server into a deployment environment.
 If you're just developing, however, that shouldn't be a problem.
 Note that the following command (which is used to copy static files to the appropriate location before usage) will only work on apps listed under the **INSTALLED_APPS** variable in **djangobox/src/CodeTutorials/settings.py**:

 ```bash
 ./manage.py collectstatic
 ```

+If you plan to deploy static files on the same server as Django, then, by default, the static files collected should be copied into (or their containing directory symlinked to) **/var/www/html/static/**.

 Some values in the file **djangobox/src/CodeTutorials/settings.py** must be changed before putting the project into deployment.
 You will need to change: